Hamaarour/Net_Practice/README.md

 </p>
 *(A local area network (LAN) is a group of connected devices within close physical proximity.
 Home WiFi networks are one common example of a LAN.)

-## What is the difference between a switch and a router?
+## What is the purpose of a Hub
+the porpose is to connect all of your network devices toghether on an internal network, it's devices that has a multiple ports that accepts Ethernet connections from network devices the only thing a hub knows is when a device is connected to one of its ports.